UMAprotocol/UMIPs/UMIPs/omnibus_priceid_2.md

 ## IMPLEMENTATION

-Voters should query for the price of BASK/ETH on Sushiswap and the ETHUSD price as specified via UMIP-6.
+Voters should query for the price of BASK/ETH on SushiSwap and the ETHUSD price as specified via UMIP-6.
 Recommended endpoints are provided in the markets and data sources section.

 ```
 1. Query the BASK/ETH price from SushiSwap using 15-minute TWAP.